IrisYe-302/glyph_ros2_ws/README.md

-# `ros2_ws` Workspace Guide
+# `ros2_ws` Workspace Overview

 This workspace contains the active Go2 robot bridge, the active RL-sar simulation integration, navigation helpers, and several older or peripheral packages.

 ## What Is Actively Used

 ### `src/go2_unitree_bridge`
-- Purpose: the active bridge layer for both the real robot and the RL-sar simulator.
+The active bridge layer for both the real robot and the RL-sar simulator.
 - Real robot:
   - `bridge_node.py` converts official `unitree_ros2` topics into standard ROS topics such as `/odom`, `/imu/data`, `/joint_states`, and `/tf`.
   - `launch/go2_unitree_bridge.launch.py` is the main robot bridge launch.